 Violinist Valeria Vilker-Kuchment is a member of the Boston Symphony Orchestra.
 She received her graduate and postgraduate degrees from the Tchaikovsky Conservatory in Moscow, where she was a student of Yuri Yankelevich.
 Vilker-Kuchment was a prizewinner in a number of international violin and chamber music competitions, including the International Violin Competition in Prague and the International Piano-Trio Competition in Munich, where she was awarded first prize.
 She has appeared as a recitalist, soloist, and chamber musician throughout the former Soviet Union, Poland, Germany, Czechoslovakia, Italy, and France.
 As a chamber musician, she has performed with Gil Shaham, Garrick Ohlsson, and Emanuel Ax.

-Since coming to the United States, Vilker-Kuchment has performed throughout the country, winning critical acclaim for her appearances in Boston, Washington, and New York's Lincoln Center, and she has appeared as a soloist with the Boston Pops Orchestra.
+Since coming to the United States, Vilker-Kuchment has performed throughout the country, winning critical acclaim for her appearances in Boston, Washington, and New York's Lincoln Center.
 Vilker-Kuchment has also been first violin for the Apple Hill Chamber Players, and concertmaster for the Harvard Chamber Orchestra, the Handel and Haydn Society, and the Boston Philharmonic.

 Valeria Vilker-Kuchment has been a member of the New England Conservatory faculty since 1981.
 Her students are members of leading orchestras and chamber groups in the U.S., Europe, and Asia.